hueske-digital/wordpress/data/web/README.md

-Put here php files with user and group www-data.
+Put here php files with user and group 82.